sksq96/dress-your-pet/lawyer.md

-Dress the animal up like a lawyer
+Fit a realistic business suit to the animal as it is.
+Keep everything else same as original